nazianafis/StackOverflow-Data-Analysis/README.md

 ## Results<a name="results"></a>

-An in-depth report of my analysis can be found in my blog post [here](https://nazianafis.medium.com/best-country-to-work-in-2020-15a790b00904).
-Nevertheless, here is a quick summary of the analysis:
+Here is a quick summary of the analysis: (An in-depth report can be found on my Medium blog [here](https://nazianafis.medium.com/best-country-to-work-in-2020-15a790b00904).)
-###### 1. I measured job satisfaction levels for each country and found that Sweden topped the charts.
+##### 1. I measured job satisfaction levels for each country and found that Sweden topped the charts.
 United States stood second and Netherlands third.

 ![first answer](https://github.com/nazianafis/StackOverflow-Data-Analysis/blob/main/graph-1.png)

-###### 2. Then, I looked at undergraduate majors and found that developers from ‘Non IT related’ backgrounds had better job satisfaction.
+##### 2. Then, I looked at undergraduate majors and found that developers from ‘Non IT related’ backgrounds had better job satisfaction.

 ![second answer 1](https://github.com/nazianafis/StackOverflow-Data-Analysis/blob/main/graph-2.png)

 ![second answer 2](https://github.com/nazianafis/StackOverflow-Data-Analysis/blob/main/graph-4.png)

-###### 3. At last, I found that developers from ‘Non IT related’ fields were also the ones who believed that having a formal education, such as a degree in Computer Science, was not as important for their career.
+##### 3. At last, I found that developers from ‘Non IT related’ fields were also the ones who believed that having a formal education, such as a degree in Computer Science, was not as important for their career.
 This is also backed up by the fact that despite not having a background in IT, these respondents are not only working as developers but also have higher job satisfaction in their work.

 ![third answer](https://github.com/nazianafis/StackOverflow-Data-Analysis/blob/main/graph-3.png)